huggingface/blog/big-bench-audio-release.md

 To help answer this question, we're releasing **Big Bench Audio**, a new evaluation dataset for assessing the reasoning capabilities of audio language models.
 This dataset adapts questions from **[Big Bench Hard](https://arxiv.org/pdf/2210.09261)** - chosen for its rigorous testing of advanced reasoning - into the audio domain.

 This post introduces the Big Bench Audio dataset alongside initial benchmark results for GPT-4o and Gemini 1.5 series models.
-Our analysis examines these models across multiple modalities: native speech-to-speech, text-to-text, speech-to-text and text-to-speech configurations.
+Our analysis examines these models across multiple modalities: native Speech to Speech, Text to Text, Speech to Text and Text to Speech configurations.

 ## The Big Bench Audio Dataset

-Big Bench Audio comprises **1,000 audio questions** selected from four categories of Big Bench Hard, each chosen for their suitability in audio evaluation:
+Big Bench Audio comprises **1,000 audio questions** selected from four categories of Big Bench Hard, each chosen for their suitability for audio evaluation:

 - **Formal Fallacies**: Evaluating logical deduction from given statements
 - **Navigate**: Determining if navigation steps return to a starting point